IHP-GmbH/IHP-Open-PDK/README.md

 # SG13G2 Process Node

 SG13G2 is a high performance BiCMOS technology with a 0.13 μm CMOS process.
-It contains bipolar devices based on SiGe:C npn-HBT's with up to 300 GHz transient frequency and 500 GHz oscillation frequency.
+It contains bipolar devices based on SiGe:C npn-HBT's with up to 350 GHz transient frequency ($f_T$) and 450 GHz oscillation frequency ($f_{max}$).
 This process provides 2 gate oxides: A thin gate oxide for the 1.2 V digital logic and a thick oxide for a 3.3 V supply voltage.
 For both modules NMOS, PMOS and isolated NMOS transistors are offered.
 Further passive components like poly silicon resistors and MIM capacitors are available.
 The backend option offers 5 thin metal layers, two thick metal layers (2 and 3 μm thick) and a MIM layer.